-The way animal handlers interact with farm animals can have an enormous impact on animal welfare.
 The ASPCA believes that high quality handling and worker training are critical to improving farm animal welfare, and therefore endorses the development and ongoing refinement of worker education programs that focus on:

 - Regular, unscheduled inspections by government representatives, who should be granted authority to carry them out

 - Cultivating worker conditions, protocols and attitudes that promote careful, welfare-conscious handling

 - Gaining knowledge of specific animal behaviors and applying that understanding to the handling of animals